It all started with a corn field and an idea.

 2014

-Sports fields are refurbished, water fountains repaired, and new benches are installed (led by Emily Wilson).
+Sports amenities are refreshed, new benches installed, and water fountain replaced (led by Emily Wilson).

 A memorial bench is installed for David Sikes, a founding member of Brentwood Neighborhood Association.